gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 Colab is one of the best products to come from Google.
 It has made GPUs freely accessible to learners and practitioners like me who otherwise wouldn't be able to afford a high-end GPU.

 While the interface is very easy to use, there are many lesser-known and undocumented features in colab.
-In this post, I will share those features that I've discovered from their official talks and basic usage.
+In this post, I will share those features that I've discovered from basic usage and their official talks.

 ## 1. Scratchpad Notebook
 It's a pretty common scenario that we have a bunch of cluttered untitled notebooks created when we try out temporary stuff on colab.